-The Bodhisattva Avalokitesvara originated in India and represents the compassion of all Buddhas.
+The Bodhisattva Avalokiteshvara originated in India and represents the compassion of all Buddhas.
 In Sanskrit the interpretation is “the lord who looks down”.
 However, Buddhism spread eastwards to other countries such as Japan, Tibet, Cambodia and China.
 As a result, this Bodhisattva of compassion began to receive different interpretations.
-Therefore, in Japan Avalokitesvara became known as Kannon, in China Guanyin, in Cambodia he is Lokesvara and in Tibet Avalokitesvara is Chenrezig.
-The Chenrezig statue with consort is known for looking rather extravagant compared to more conservative Buddha statues.
+Therefore, in Japan Avalokiteshvara became known as Kannon, in China Guanyin, in Cambodia he is Lokeshvara and in Tibet Avalokiteshvara is Chenrezig.
+The Chenrezig shakti statue with consort is known for looking rather extravagant compared to more conservative Buddha statues.

 The Tibetan Buddhists believe that every human being has a special connection with the Bodhisattva Chenrezig.
 Every time that you feel unencumbered compassion for nature, a person or an animal it is this connection revealing itself.
 As a result, every human being has a fundamental level of compassion.

 All Buddhists can receive powerful benevolent blessings by reciting the Chenrezig mantra in Tibetan form “Om Mani Peme hung”.
 Plus, the Avalokiteshvara mantra in Sanskrit form is very similar “Om Mani Padme Hum” pronounced: ohm-mah-nee-pahd-may-hum.
 Say these repeatedly loudly or silently to your Chenrezig shakti statue with consort.
 Click here to learn more about the Avalokiteshvara mantra.